slowernews/wisdom-tldr/README.md

 ignorance is a bliss, gives you freedom to think about stuff. being ignorant about the market and the «right way» to do things allows them to come up with creative solutions to problems that experienced veterans would never have thought of.
 Do not see your ignorance as a curse, see it as a blessing.

-creativity is a muscle - you have to practice it every day.
+Creativity is a muscle - you have to practice it every day.

-Creativity and critical thinking.
-In subordinate position it gets you labelled a dreamer, a weirdo, or an idiot.
-In executive position, visionary, maverick, multidisciplinary thinker, etc.
-You can only truly creative in a position with autonomy, so you either climb the ladder or start your own thing.
 -->

+Creativity is linked to autonomy.

+> *'Creativity and critical thinking:<br>
+In subordinate position it gets you labelled a dreamer, a weirdo, or an idiot.<br>
+In executive position, visionary, maverick, multidisciplinary thinker, etc.<br>
+You can only truly creative in a position with autonomy, so you either climb the ladder or start your own thing.'*